vega/vega/packages/vega-view/README.md

 view.<b>resize</b>()
 [<>](https://github.com/vega/vega-view/blob/master/src/View.js "Source")

-Sets a flag indicating that layout auto-size calculations should be re-run on the next pulse propagation cycle.
+Sets a flag indicating that layout autosize calculations should be re-run on the next pulse propagation cycle.
 If an autosize method of `"pad"` or `"fit"` is being used, calling this method will cause the chart bounds layout to be recomputed the next time the [run](#view_run) method is invoked.